MicrosoftDocs/Viva/WorkplaceAnalytics/Use/system-defaults.md

 After you add a domain and save the change for this setting, it'll change all of the data related to the specified domain as internal to your organization, as follows:

 * Explore the stats charts and metrics will show the domain as internal *retroactively* for the specified date range.
 For example, employees in this domain will change from external to internal collaborators for all collaboration data shown in **Explore the stats**.
-* Organizational and Office 365 data from this domain will update to be internal after the *next data refresh*.
+* Organizational and Microsoft 365 data from this domain will update to be internal after the *next data refresh*.
 * Sources data will include this domain (previously external) in internal-collaborator metrics and applicable coverage data will change based on this new domain classification.
 * The changes can be reverted by removing the domain that was reclassified.
 * [Excluding domains in the privacy settings](privacy-settings.md#exclude-domains-or-email-addresses) overrides the changes made with this reclassification setting.
 That is, an excluded domain remains excluded, whether or not it's reclassified as internal.